-(A) Strategies to protect long-term viability of agricultural and forest lands should be encouraged and should include maintaining low overall density.

-(B) The manufacture and marketing of value added agricultural and forest products should be encouraged.

-(C) The use of locally-grown food products should be encouraged.

-(D) Sound forest and agricultural management practices should be encouraged.

-(E) Public investment should be planned so as to minimize development pressure on agricultural and forest land.
+- (A) Strategies to protect long-term viability of agricultural and forest lands should be encouraged and should include maintaining low overall density. - (B) The manufacture and marketing of value added agricultural and forest products should be encouraged. - (C) The use of locally-grown food products should be encouraged. - (D) Sound forest and agricultural management practices should be encouraged. - (E) Public investment should be planned so as to minimize development pressure on agricultural and forest land.

-Page 14 of Chapter 2: Natural Resources and Land Use Planning has a section called Habitat Blocks, Wildlife Corridors, and Forest Land which addresses Goal 9 (A).
-Page 20 has a section called Agricultural Development which addresses Goal 9 (B) (E) and (D).
-In the future the plan could add policy and actions in support of this goal, including encouraging the use of locally-grown food products.
+How has the Town Plan addressed this goal: Pages 40-41 of Chapter 6: Economy encourage efforts to support Montgomery's agricultural base.